cake-contrib/Cake.CodeQL.Cli/README.md

-# Cake.CodeQL
+# Cake.CodeQL.Cli
 CodeQL Scanning from GitHub is the analysis engine used by developers to automate security checks, and by security researchers to perform variant analysis.

-This plugin is a set of Cake aliases for [GitHub CodeQL CLI](https://docs.github.com/en/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/about-codeql-code-scanning-in-your-ci-system) (.NET Core or .NET6) used for scanning code hosted GitHub or GitHub Enterprise when GitHub Actions is not an option.
+This plugin is a set of Cake aliases for [GitHub CodeQL CLI](https://docs.github.com/en/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/about-codeql-code-scanning-in-your-ci-system) (.NET Core or .NET6) used for scanning code hosted on GitHub or GitHub Enterprise when GitHub Actions is not an option.

 > :exclamation: Please read the [GitHub CodeQL Terms and Conditions](https://github.com/github/codeql-cli-binaries/blob/main/LICENSE.md) before considering using this plugin.